I’ve been fighting with myself on writing about this particular topic.

 Those airy, bright, happy images on social media?
 Totally realistic.
 Those people actually have amazing lives.
 They have their ish together.
 They have successfully grouped their poop and win at life.

 Me, on the other hand?
 I’ve done some good stuff here and there.
-I’ve accomplished a few things, but I still feel like a harried mess most of the time.
+I’ve accomplished a few things, but I still feel like I’m running around like a chicken with its head cut off most of the time.
 In all honesty, most of the time I HAVE NO IDEA WHAT I’M DOING.

 So, am I different?
 Are you different?
 Are we the only ones who don’t have it all together?